DataDog/integrations-extras/sedai/README.md

 Visit **[Sedai Inc.][1]** to learn more.

 ## Setup

+After connecting your cloud provider, monitoring provider, and notification provider accounts, Sendai identifies your topology and metrics and starts to analyze performance.

+### Installation

-Existing Sedai customers can receive notifications in DataDog about Sedai activity.
-Learn how to connect DataDog to Sedai in **[our documentation][6].**
+Existing Sedai customers can receive notifications about Sedai activity in Datadog.
+For more information, see the [Sedai documentation][6].

 ## Data Collected